 Check here for updated information about the fascinating people who have lived at Mahockney over the past three centuries, as ongoing historical research improves our knowledge of their lives.

 - Thomas Waring (House of Burgesses);

-- Francis’s friend, business partner, and revolutionary ally William Roane (also in House of Burgesses);
+- Early Revolutionary leader William Roane (also in House of Burgesses);

 - William’s son Spencer Roane (the new post-revolutionary House of Delegates; State Senate; son-in-law of Patrick Henry; and two decades on the Virginia Supreme Court of Appeals, where he soon became Chief Justice);